Please bear with us as we upgrade our patient electronic health record system across our hospitals from 5 October.

 Mrs Carole Olding Lead Nurse for Major Trauma

-Dr Emer Sutherland Clinical Director for Emergency Medicine
+Dr Emer Sutherland Emergency Medical Consultant and Clinical Director for Emergency Medicine

 Miss Jane Tippett Consultant Nurse

-Dr Malcolm Tunnicliff Consultant in Emergency Medicine & Major Trauma
+Dr Malcolm Tunnicliff Emergency Medicine Consultant and Clinical Director for Major Trauma